 Weather in Sri Lanka

-Temperatures and unbearable humidity usually peak around April and May—especially in Colombo where concrete and pollution tend to trap heat.
+Temperatures and unbearable humidity usually peak around April and May—especially in Colombo, where concrete and pollution tend to trap heat.
 Short showers bolster humidity until wet season arrives to cool everything down.

 You'll barely take note of the humidity while enjoying the persistent sea breeze on beaches, but you'll undoubtedly notice the instant that you leave the sand.
-A walk to the road or inland away from the coast is a good reminder that you're in a very tropical country with plenty of steamy jungle nearby!
+A walk to the road or inland away from the coast is a good reminder that you're in a very tropical country with plenty of steamy jungle areas nearby.

 When to Visit Kandy, Hill Country, and the Interior

-Sri Lanka's interior and cultural capital of Kandy stay a brilliant green for a reason: they receive rain from two separate monsoons.
+Sri Lanka's interior and cultural capital of Kandy stay a brilliant green for a reason: They receive rain from two separate monsoons.